DEV Community

 Enter fullscreen mode Exit fullscreen mode

-Here I created APIGatewayProxyRequestEvent object and set only the attributes which I access in the handlerRequest method, like path parameters (by invoking requestEvent.getPathParameters().get("id");).
+Here I created an APIGatewayProxyRequestEvent object and set only the attributes that I access in the handlerRequest method, like path parameters (by invoking requestEvent.getPathParameters().get("id");).
 You may need to set more depending on your use case, like invoke setBody method on the proxyRequestEvent object for the POST request for creating a new product.
 Then we converted this object into its JSON representation.

 @Override